Protect CRD Parks

 Seasonal Conditions

-All regional parks and regional trails remain open year round, however be prepared for changing weather conditions.
+All regional parks and trails remain open year round.
+Always be prepared for changing weather conditions and plan accordingly.
+Here are some extra tips on what to expect depending on the season:

 • During wind storms, watch for falling branches, changing beach conditions and slippery surfaces.
 Avoid forested areas in high winds (40km/h+).